naturewaves/Rthoptera/README.md

   objects into R. During this process, the waveform is centered to zero with the `rmoffset()` function to ensure accurate measurements.

-- **Downsample**: When required, you can reduce the sampling rate of your audio files.
+- **Downsample**: When required and appropriate, you can reduce the sampling rate of your audio files.
 This helps improve the computing speed for certain analyses and plots without losing important sound features.

 - **Band-pass Filter**: When necessary, apply a user-defined high-pass and/or low-pass filter to eliminate noise or non-target sounds from